snigui/projectgame/README.md

 hchien2 dropped out from making the game.

-isabeloj literally only worked on displaying player name on frontend.
+isabeloj worked on displaying player name on frontend.

 xye4 pushed once with a backend that doesn't work.